NonoHM/nonohm.github.io/_posts/2024-01-31-THM-Security-Principles.md

 1. **Domain Separation**: Every set of related components is grouped as a single entity.
 Components can be applications, data or other ressources.
 Each entity will have its own domain and be assigned a common set of security attributes.
 Example: Ring architecture of Operating Systems (Kernel/User mode).
 2. **Layering**: By splitting a system into different layers, it becomes possible to impose security at different levels.
 This is used in the OSI model, which splits the networking function into 7 layers.
-3. **Encapsulation**: Like in OOP, direct manipulation of data should be prevented by providing an abstration like a method to safely manipulate the data.
+3. **Encapsulation**: Like in OOP, direct manipulation of data should be prevented by providing an abstraction like a method to safely manipulate the data.
 This is made by using an API to interface with an application.
 4. **Redundancy**: This principle ensures availability and integrity of data by putting backup or RAID configurations into systems.
 5. **Virtualization/Containerization**: The generic concept is to share a single set of hardware among multiple operating systems.
 They are mainly used for their sandboxing capabilities to test programs or run isolated applications.
 Unlike virtualization, containerization provides the same kernel for multiple lightweight sandboxes and is more flexible than virtualization but needs a security emphasis on the shared kernel.